aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-slide/slide-layout/_index.md

 ## **Set Size and Type for Slide Layout**

 To allow you to set the size and type for a specific layout slide, Aspose.Slides provides the [getType()](https://reference.aspose.com/slides/nodejs-java/aspose.slides/slidesize/#getType--) and [getSize()](https://reference.aspose.com/slides/nodejs-java/aspose.slides/slidesize/#getSize--) properties (from the [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentation/) class).
-This Javascript demonstrates the operation:
+This JavaScript demonstrates the operation:

 ```javascript
 // Instantiates a Presentation object that represents presentation file